 How to Manage Supply Chain Risks

-Recognizing that each of the above items, as well as many other factors, can pose a risk to the supply chain is the first step in creating a plan for managing said risks.
+Recognize that each of the above factors, and many others, can pose a risk to the supply chain.
+This is the first step in creating a supply chain risk evaluation plan for managing said risks.
 From there, frequently analyzing your supply chain risk evaluation checklist for which factors may affect your business is an essential process to regularly implement for the success of the supply chain.
 In this way, you can future-proof your supply chain against any changes that may come about.

-From there, you can then devote time and resources to preparing for the worst and most likely outcomes, leaving you in a better position if and when these problems develop.
+From there, you can then devote time and resources to preparing for the worst and most likely outcomes.
+This has the potential to leave you in a better position if and when these problems develop.